Menu

-UNITA Students Assembly
+UNITA Student Assembly

-The Students Assembly acts as a point of contact between the governance of the alliance and the student population, which comprises around 250,000 students, providing the members of the alliance with feedback on the activities, including the exchange projects.
+The Student Assembly acts as a point of contact between the governance of the alliance and the student population, which comprises around 250,000 students, providing the members of the alliance with feedback on the activities, including the exchange projects.

-The Students Assembly deals with issues concerning the student component within the alliance, from the involvement of students in UNITA's decision-making process to the proposal of new projects to be implemented and made available to the partner universities.
+The Student Assembly deals with issues concerning the student component within the alliance, from the involvement of students in UNITA's decision-making process to the proposal of new projects to be implemented and made available to the partner universities.

-The members of the Students Assembly also take part in the task team working groups composing the work packages, together with the teaching and technical administrative staff, which are the beating heart of the alliance where ideas are translated into activities and implemented.
+The members of the Student Assembly also take part in the task team working groups composing the work packages, together with the teaching and technical administrative staff, which are the beating heart of the alliance where ideas are translated into activities and implemented.

-The elections of the UNITA Student Assembly representatives take place in March 2025.
+Elections of the UNITA Student Assembly

 This step will allow each of the UNITA’s students to stand as candidates and choose their own representatives, who will make the decisions necessary to transform universities and intervene in many aspects of academic life for the next 2 years.